Henri Baels: Personal life

-Baels was married to Anne Marie de Visscher (1882–1950), a daughter of Adolphus Gustavus de Visscher and his wife, Alicia Victoria Carolina Opsomer.
-She was descended from illustrious personages such as the Count Felix de Muelenaere, member of the Belgian National Congress (which founded the Kingdom of Belgium in 1831), and was a three-time Minister of Foreign Affairs between 1831 and 1841.
+Baels was married to Anne Marie de Visscher (1882–1950), member of a minor Belgian nobility, a daughter of Adolphus Gustavus de Visscher and his wife, Alicia Victoria Carolina Opsomer.
+She was a descendant of Count Felix de Muelenaere, member of the Belgian National Congress (when founding the Kingdom of Belgium in 1831), who was a three-time Minister of Foreign Affairs between 1831 and 1841.
 Together, Anne Marie and Henri were the parents of eight children, including: